 Kate spots Ana and beckons her toward the mic.
-"OMG!" squeals Mia drowning out the song.
-"Look at that rock!" she grabs Ana's hand and whistles.
+"OMG!" squeals Mia, drowning out the song.
+"Look at that rock!"
+She grabs Ana's hand and whistles.
 "Christian Grey, you delivered."

-Ana gives her a shy smile while Kate and my mother gather round to inspect her ring.
-I roll my eyes but inside I feel ten feet tall.
+Ana gives her a shy smile while Kate and my mother gather round to inspect her ring, making the appropriate admiring noises.
+Inside I feel ten feet tall.